These are the last photos that were taken of the

 on his final night out.
 Since he had a bottle of Stock 84 in his den, it's very possible that's

 what he was drinking at the piano bar, while Leonore walked around 'entertaining' the other customers.

-These photos, the last ever taken of him,
+These are the last photos ever taken of George,

 (with the exception of him in his casket, which should never have been

 These are important photos.
 They are saying something.